terramate-io/terramate-docs/cli/on-boarding/terraform.md

 For other installation methods, please see the [installation page](../installation.md).

-## 2: Import Terraform root modules to Terramate
+## 2: Import Terraform Root Modules

-To enable Terramate CLI to interact with your Terraform configurations, you first need to import existing Terraform root modules (modules with a state backend configuration) as [Terramate stacks](../stacks/index.md), which can be done with the following command:
+To enable Terramate CLI to interact with your Terraform configurations, you first need to import existing Terraform root modules (modules with a state backend configuration) as Terramate stacks, which can be done with the following command:

 ```bash
 terramate create --all-terraform
 ```
 This command creates a `stack.tm.hcl` file in every existing Terraform root module, enabling Terramate to consider the Terraform root modules as stacks.

-Those files are used to [configure](../stacks/configuration.md) the metadata such as `name`, `description`, `tags`, and optionally the [orchestration behavior](../../concepts/orchestration.md) of a stack.
+Those files are used to configure the metadata such as `name`, `description`, `tags`, and optionally the orchestration behavior of a stack.

-For example, an existing Terraform project repo with two root modules:
+For example, an existing Terraform repository with two root modules:
 ```bash
 .
 ├── alice